These 7 Hacks for Curly Hair are Life Changing

 Tried a little ting with my braids for yesterday’s event.
 Loving this edge control by Olive Oil - Girls Fly-Away Edge Taming gel.
 I used that along with my Moco De Gorilla (yellow bottle) gel & the mousse (used to set my hair under my headscarf) is by Creme of Nature.
 Will be back up and running soon with my YT tutorials...💙 🎶: ‘Braid My Hair’ by Mario

-Protect your hair at night
+Protect your hair when sleeping

 Tossing and turning can wreak havoc on your hair.
 Use a silk or satin pillowcase or headscarf at night to reduce friction as you sleep.